eksctl-io/eksctl/userdocs/src/usage/pod-identity-associations.md

 OR (to delete a single association) pass the `--namespace` and `--service-account-name` via CLI flags:

 ```
 eksctl delete podidentityassociation --cluster my-cluster --namespace default --service-account-name s3-reader
 ```

 ## EKS Add-ons support for pod identity associations

 EKS Add-ons also support receiving IAM permissions via EKS Pod Identity Associations.
-The config file exposes two fields that allow configuring these: `addon.podIdentityAssociations` and `iam.autoCreatePodIdentityAssociations`.
-You can either explicitly configure the desired pod identity associations, using the former, or have `eksctl` automatically resolve (and apply) the recommended pod identity configuration, using the latter.
+The config file exposes three fields that allow configuring these: `addon.podIdentityAssociations`, `addonsConfig.autoApplyPodIdentityAssociations` and `addon.useDefaultPodIdentityAssociations`.
+You can either explicitly configure the desired pod identity associations, using `addon.podIdentityAssociations`, or have `eksctl` automatically resolve (and apply) the recommended pod identity configuration, using either `addonsConfig.autoApplyPodIdentityAssociations` or `addon.useDefaultPodIdentityAssociations`.

 ???+ note
 Not all EKS Add-ons will support pod identity associations at launch.
 For this case, required IAM permissions shall continue to be provided using [IRSA settings](/usage/addons/#creating-addons-and-providing-iam-permissions-via-irsa)